Jainam18/2024Fall_projects_Delivery_Optimization_Strategy/Hypothesis_1.md

 2 smaller trucks (B) working simultaneously will be reliably better able to deliver more packages on time per day than using 1 larger (A) truck

 #### Alternate Hypothesis:
-W1 larger (A) truck working simultaneously will be reliably better able to deliver more packages on time per day than using 2 smaller trucks (B)
+The larger (A) truck working will be reliably better able to deliver more packages on time per day than using 2 smaller trucks (B) simultaneously.

 Random Variables-
 1. Delivery locations - for every iteration we would randomly choose the delivery coordinates, this means the distance from hub for all delivery locations varies per iteration.